-Dill Leaves Dal is an easy and very healthy dal recipe made with split yellow mung lentils (yellow moong dal), dill leaves, and a few Indian spices in an Instant pot pressure cooker.
+Dill Leaves Dal is an easy and healthy dal made with split yellow mung lentils (yellow moong dal), fresh dill leaves, and Indian spices, all cooked in an Instant pot pressure cooker.
 This Dill lentil curry is vegan, gluten-free, and pairs well with rice, quinoa, and roti.

-I hail from Karnataka, and dill is one of the most commonly used herbs in most homes.
-Dill leaves are also known as sabsige soppu in Kannada, suva (sowa) in Hindi.
+I am from Karnataka, where dill is one of the most commonly used herbs in many households.
+Dill leaves are called sabsige soppu in Kannada and suva (sowa) in Hindi.

-They have a very strong fragrance and pungent taste.
-They are rich in Vitamin A & C and contain folate, iron, and manganese in trace amounts.
+They have a strong fragrance and pungent taste and add a unique flavor to the dish.
+They are rich in vitamins A & C and contain folate, iron, and manganese in trace amounts.
 Dill is also given to lactating mothers.

-- Lentils: I have used split Yellow moong dal in this recipe.
-I did not soak the dal before cooking as yellow lentils cook faster.
+- Lentils: I have used split yellow moong dal in this recipe.
+I did not soak the dal before cooking as they cook faster.

-- Ghee or oil: I always use homemade ghee for tempering.
+- Ghee or oil: I always prefer homemade ghee for tempering.
 Skip ghee and use the oil of your choice if you are vegan.

 - Tomato: I used chopped fresh Roma tomatoes.
-For a variation, you can substitute tomatoes with lemon juice for tanginess.
-You can skip tomatoes in these lentils.
+For a variation, you can substitute tomatoes with lemon juice to add tanginess, or skip the tomatoes entirely if you prefer.

-- Spices: I have used turmeric powder, red chili powder, and garam masala.
-You can increase or decrease the spices according to your choice.
+- Spices: I used cumin (jeera seeds), turmeric powder, red chili powder, and garam masala.

 - Water: lentil to water ratio - I have used 1.5 cups of water for ½ cup of moong dal.

-Remove the dill leaves from the stems, wash and finely chop the dill leaves finely with a knife.
+Remove the dill leaves from the stems, wash them thoroughly, and finely chop with a knife.

 Press SAUTE on Instant Pot.
-Heat ghee (or oil), and add cumin seeds.
+Heat 1 tablespoon oil (or ghee), and add 1 teaspoon cumin seeds.
 Let them splutter.
-Add minced garlic, green chilies, curry leaves, and saute for a few seconds.
+Add 2 minced garlic cloves, 2 green chilies (finely chopped), 1 stalk curry leaves, and saute for a few seconds.

-Then add onions and saute till they turn light brown.
+Then add 1 small onion (finely chopped) and saute till they turn light brown.

-Then add dill leaves, rinsed lentils (dal), water, and give a stir.
+Then add 1 cup chopped dill leaves, rinsed lentils (dal), 1.5 cups water, and give a stir.
 Adjust spices at this stage.

 Close the lid securely, and turn the vent to "SEALING".
 Select the PRESSURE COOK/MANUAL (High Pressure) setting and set the cooking time to 6 minutes.